fruity bagels, pizza and salad, sandwiches, fruit and popcorn

 If you’re unsure of where you’re starting from, you can use a digital food diary to calculate your fibre intake for you - and from there you can see where you can make changes.

-What are some easy ways to boost fibre intake?
+Three easy ways to boost fibre intake

-My secret weapons for boosting fibre intake are seeds and pulses - think beans, peas and lentils, linseeds, and chia seeds - all these are super sources of fibre.
-Try adding lentils to soups, stews, curries and bolognese to boost the fibre intake, and throw seeds on salads, cereal or into yoghurt.
-Breads with added seeds are also a great source of fibre, sometimes containing up to 5 grams or so of fibre per slice.
+1. My secret weapons for boosting fibre intake are seeds and pulses - think beans, peas and lentils, linseeds, and chia seeds - all these are super sources of fibre.

 Anything else to know?